vishvAsa/kalpAntaram/kANe/v5p2/06_tAntrik_Doctrines_and_dharmashAstra/27_nyAsas_mudrAs_etc.md

 Ekādasītattva p.
 58. Yoginihrdaya-the last three chapters of Nityāṣodaśikārṇava

 (VI-VIII) are so called.
-Yoginihîdayadipikā of Amrtā pandanātha, disciple of Punyānan
+Yoginihīdayadipikā of Amrtā pandanātha, disciple of Punyānan

 danātha, pub, in 8.
 B. series, 1923; about 10th or 11th